daormar/debasher/doc/design_doc_resident.md

   `DEBASHER_PROCESS_EXECDIR`, not the writer's.
 This removes any need to reach into a neighbor's directory, and removes the tap/shim mechanism from this feature entirely: no separate process, no fifo-open/close races, nothing to force on via `--mirror`.
-- **Where it hooks in**: `_brain_loop` (point 2's thread topology), right before `process_data(port_name, payload)` is actually called, logging using the exact `self._last_epoch` value the brain thread itself is about to act with. **Not** the reader thread that received the message: it was tried there first, and a real `debasher_exec` smoke test (not a unit test) caught a genuine race: `self._last_epoch` only ever advances on the brain thread (a barrier round closing), so a reader thread reading it concurrently could log a message under the epoch just before it closed, even though that same message's `process_data()` call, serialized on the brain thread, correctly ran *after* the round closed, silently dropping that message from replay after a real crash, since drain only replays epochs after the checkpoint's own.
-Logging from the brain thread itself, at the same point and using the same variable the epoch-closing code also touches, is race-free by construction: only one thread ever reads or writes `self._last_epoch` at all.
-A crash between logging and `process_data()` running (now a single thread, back-to-back, not two racing ones) still replays correctly (`process_data()` is assumed idempotent when replayed in the same order, an existing assumption of the whole log-replay design, not new here); a crash before logging (the message still sitting in `_inbound_queue`, not yet dequeued) means it was never durably received at all.
-Only `DATA` payloads are logged, every one that reaches `process_data` (since 2026-09-20 that includes the ones arriving on a still-pending port during a barrier round, which used to be diverted and never processed); `BARRIER`/`INTERACT` are never logged either, since rotation is driven directly by the epoch-closing code already in `_on_barrier`/`_on_epoch_closed`, not by scanning logged content for a marker.
-- **One segment file per input port per epoch**: `<DEBASHER_PROCESS_EXECDIR>/log/<port_name>/
-  <epoch>.log`, one JSON payload per line; mirrors the `<epoch>.json` checkpoint convention
-  (point 2's Checkpoint persistence subsection), and, since `_barrier_epoch`/`_last_epoch` are already tracked in-process, rotation is a plain method call at the same point a checkpoint gets saved, not something inferred from log content.
-No explicit per-line sequence number needed: a single reader thread appends in strict receipt order, so file position already gives that for free.
-- **Pruning is tied to checkpoint retention, never file size**, extending `_prune_old_checkpoints` itself (same process, same function, no cross-language coordination needed any more): when a checkpoint epoch is dropped, every input port's log segment for that epoch is deleted outright.
-  No truncation or rewrite of a live file, ever.
-- **Independent safety cap**: a configurable max total size across a port's log segments (generous default).
-If reached with no checkpoint pruning having happened yet, this is a hard error, not a silent truncation: it means the process never closes an epoch (no periodic/triggered snapshot), a real problem to surface, not paper over by discarding log data a future recovery might need.
-  In ordinary operation this cap should never actually trip: see point 2's periodic self-triggered snapshots, which is what keeps epochs closing regardless of whether a `Supervisor` exists.
-- **Log drain**: for each `INPUT_PORTS` entry, after `restore_state()` and before starting reader threads, read every segment file for that port with epoch greater than the restored checkpoint's epoch (sorted numerically), and call `process_data(port_name, payload)` for each line in order;
-  this reads from disk, not the fifo, so it can never re-log a replayed message.

 ## 4. `Supervisor` class: DONE, implemented and tested (`engine/debasher_runtime_lib.py`)